 |Leica M Typ 240 (⇒ lft | rgt)||Full Frame||23.7||5952||3976||1080/25p||24.0||13.3||1860||84|

 |Panasonic GH2 (⇒ lft | rgt)||Four Thirds||15.9||4608||3456||1080/60i||21.2||11.3||655||60|

 Beyond body and sensor, cameras can and do differ across a range of features.
 The M9 and the M Typ 262 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The following table reports on some other key feature differences and similarities of the Leica M9, the Leica M Typ 262, and comparable cameras.
+The adjacent table lists some of the other core features of the Leica M9 and Leica M Typ 262 along with similar information for a selection of comparators.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Leica M9 (⇒ rgt)||optical||no||2.5||230||fixed||no||4000||2.0||no||no|

 |Canon 80D (⇒ lft | rgt)||optical||YES||3.0||1040||swivel||YES||8000||7.0||12||no|

 |Canon T2i (⇒ lft | rgt)||optical||no||3.0||1040||fixed||no||4000||3.7||13||no|